First Time Renting or Buying

 And the cactus is also a symbol.

 It is a symbol of the desert.
-There are many varieties, some
+There are many varieties, some only

-There are wonderful cactus blooms in the spring and they
+There are wonderful cactus blooms in the spring and they certainly

-certainly add to the flavor of the desert location.
+add to the flavor of the desert location.

-The larger cacti often take on the role of Christmas
+The larger cacti often take on the role of Christmas trees

-was taken last Christmas in an RV Park in Apache Junction.)
+last Christmas in an RV Park in Apache Junction.)

 Checking Park